NoyaRoeT/edu-kv/kv-edu/docs/BTree.md

 Format: keyLen, valueLen, key, value

+Key and value are strings/byte[]
+Max key and value size = 256 for now.

 ## Page format
 Fixed page size = 4096, might change this later on (e.g. make it configurable)